First French War of Religion (1562–1563): Paris

-In Paris, as Condé began his thrust the Parisians planned radical means of defence.
-The suburbs were to be razed to provide clean lines of fire, reinforce the fortifications and bring in more troops.
+In Paris, as Condé began his thrust, the Parisians planned radical means of defence.
+The suburbs were to be rased to provide clean lines of fire, reinforce the fortifications and bring in more troops.
 The Venetian ambassador notes how little of this came to pass.
 Paris was short on food as a result of extended rains during the summer.
-As a result of this the price of bread rose greatly.
+As a result of this, the price of bread rose greatly.
 Prices increased further after the loss of Étampes and with refugees flooding into the city from Paris' surrounds.
-On 6 December the Paris militia was requested to join with Guise who was holding the faubourg Saint-Jacques due to the failure of royal reinforcements to arrive as expected.
-After Spanish and Gascon troops arrived Condé decided he could not negotiate an advantageous settlement and decided to withdraw from the capital on 9 December.
+On 6 December, the Paris militia was requested to join with Guise, who was holding the faubourg Saint-Jacques, due to the failure of royal reinforcements to arrive as expected.
+After Spanish and Gascon troops arrived, Condé decided he could not negotiate an advantageous settlement and decided to withdraw from the capital on 9 December.
 Condé was despondent at his failures in front of Paris.

 Drive north

 Protestant march

-On the morning of 10 December the Protestant army decamped from Paris and began making towards Chartres.
-The march was slowed by issues with their artillery train which necessitated stopping the progress for two days at Saint-Arnoult.
+On the morning of 10 December, the Protestant army decamped from Paris and began making towards Chartres.
+The march was slowed by issues with their artillery train, which necessitated stopping the progress for two days at Saint-Arnoult.
 The Protestant army had little hope of crossing the river Seine, as the Pont de l'Arche was watched by royalist German mercenaries.
 An assault on Chartres was floated for a time, until it became clear both how large a garrison the city possessed and the fact that the royal army was in close pursuit.
-The two commanders Condé and Coligny were increasingly in opposition to one another as to how they should proceed.
+The two commanders, Condé and Coligny, were increasingly in opposition to one another as to how they should proceed.
 On 16 December the army held council at the village of Ablis.
-Condé argued that now the royal army had left Paris they should swing round and attack the weakly defended city, trapping the royal army in front of Étampes.
-Coligny meanwhile wished to head into Normandy to get pay for the German mercenaries and unify with the English troops from Le Havre thereby resolving their numerical deficiencies.
+Condé argued that now the royal army had left Paris, they should swing round and attack the weakly defended city, trapping the royal army in front of Étampes.
+Coligny meanwhile wished to head into Normandy to get pay for the German mercenaries and unify with the English troops from Le Havre, thereby resolving their numerical deficiencies.
 It would be Coligny's plan that was adopted and the army crossed the Eure near Maintenon on 17 December.
 The army fell into confusion at this point, with the main body under Condé ending up in front of the vanguard that was under Coligny.
 A day was spent re-establishing the order of the army.

 Scouts sent out on 18 December reported the royal army had crossed the Eure and would be on the flank of the intended march for 19 December.
 This turned out to be a false alarm.
 Condé and Coligny again came into disagreement, the former expecting battle while the latter felt that the royal army wouldn't dare give battle with their cavalry inferiority.
 They began a march towards Tréon, but without leaving scouts on the river crossing.
-By this means it was only at 10am that they became aware the royal army was drawn up on the planned right flank of their march.
+By this means it was only at 10:00 that they became aware the royal army was drawn up on the planned right flank of their march.